Hanging Up poster

 The inciting incident occurs at 11 minutes when Lou is hospitalized with serious health issues, forcing all three sisters to confront the reality that their father is dying and they can no longer avoid dealing with him or each other..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Eve decides she must actively confront her sisters and demand they share the responsibility of caring for their father, choosing to fight for boundaries rather than continue suffering alone., moving from reaction to action.
+This indicates the protagonist's commitment to Eve decides she must actively confront her sisters and demand they share the responsibility of caring for their father, choosing to fight for boundaries rather than continue suffering alone., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, Lou dies, and the moment Eve has been dreading arrives.
 The father they couldn't please, couldn't fix, and couldn't escape is gone.
-The "whiff of death" is literal, leaving the sisters with unresolved feelings., reveals the protagonist at their lowest point.
+The "whiff of death" is literal, leaving the sisters with unresolved feelings., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Eve realizes that she doesn't need her father's approval or her sisters' validation to know her worth.
 She can let go of resentment and choose connection on her own terms, free from obligation., demonstrating the transformation achieved throughout the journey.